 Tours of the upper levels of the Cathedral are available on Tuesdays and Thursdays, 11.00 and 14.00.
 There is a charge for the tours and they must be booked with the Custodian by calling 01856 874894.

-Vouchers are now available for the upper level tours.
-They cost £7.50 each and the tour can be booked at any time throughout the year.
+Vouchers are now available for the upper level tours which can be used at any time throughout the year.
 They make an excellent and unusual gift!
-The vouchers can be purchased from the Custodians at the Cathedral.
+Vouchers can be purchased from the Custodians at the Cathedral.